Vegan Japanese

 • ×

-Published: Jun 5, 2025 by Aaron Zahl · This post may contain affiliate links · Leave a Comment
+Published: Jun 5, 2025 · Modified: Oct 20, 2025 by Aaron Fukuyama · This post may contain affiliate links · Leave a Comment

-Growing up, this was a staple in our home—whipped up whenever only a warm bowl of noodles would do.
-It's the kind of simple, satisfying food that feels like a hug in a bowl.
+Growing up, this was the kind of dinner we made when only a warm bowl of noodles would do.
+Simple food that's quick to put on the table and feels like a hug in a bowl.

 A serving of tofu noodles in a round patterned bowl